-The call to ordered ministry is evidenced by 1) the movement of the Holy Spirit in the individual conscience, 2) the approval of a community of God's people, and 3) the concurring judgment of a council of the Church.
-(Book of Order, G-2.0103)
+The call to ordered ministry in the Church is the act of the triune God.
+This call is evidenced by the movement of the Holy Spirit in the individual conscience, the approval of a community of God's people, and the concurring judgment of a council of the Church (Book of Order, G-2.0103).